 Upgrade

-Use the money you earn to improve the office with tools, systems, and automation that reduce the need for constant micromanagement.
-Expand your capacity, improve routing, create buffers against overload, and shape a workflow that can handle more work with less chaos.
-The goal isn’t just to survive the day, it’s to build an office that increasingly runs itself.
+Use the money you earn to improve your efficiency, add more desks, train employees to work faster or add automation.
+The goal isn’t just to survive the day, it’s to build an office that increasingly runs itself, so think both short and long term.

 incrementaldb_verification: neonsheep